Jake Fraley Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in MLB.
+- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have a 2.54 team ERA that is No. 1 among all MLB pitching staffs.
+- The Rays have a 2.88 team ERA that ranks second across all MLB pitching staffs.

-- Rays pitchers combine to allow the first-fewest home runs in baseball (seven total, 0.4 per game).
+- Rays pitchers combine to give up the fewest home runs in baseball (eight total, 0.5 per game).

-- The Rays will look to Beeks (0-0) in his second start this season.

-- His most recent appearance was out of the bullpen on Wednesday when the lefty threw one inning against the Boston Red Sox, surrendering one earned run while allowing just one hit.
+- Bradley gets the call to start for the Rays, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.